Federal Budget Explained

 Where the legislation stands

-We will update this page as the legislation progresses.
+We’ll update this page as further legislation and regulations are introduced.

 What changed in the 2026 Federal Budget?